Aruba's Vegan Revolution

 Ahh, Aruba, the blissful island of white sands, turquoise seas, and non-stop sunshine.
-I’ve been searching for vegan eats on this tiny island over the past four years, and I can say with absolute certainty that the pickings have been pretty damn slim.
-Part of the reason might stem from confusion surrounding what counts as vegetarian, vegan, or even gluten-free, but suddenly, everything is changing.
+I’ve been searching for vegan eats on this tiny island over the past four years, and I can say with absolute certainty that the pickings have been pretty darn slim.
 Thanks to the activism of dedicated individuals and restaurant owners who are not afraid to shake things up a little, there are many places to eat vegan on Aruba today, and the numbers are only growing.
 Vegan options might not always be listed on official menus, but one thing I’ve learned from traveling is that there are often hidden options available for those with dietary restrictions.
 Don’t see any soy milk for the coffee at the breakfast buffet or on the menu?
 Ask!
 Many restaurants have some tucked away from past requests.
-The more we ask for vegan options, the more demand we create, resulting in more and more places boarding the vegan train.
 Many times, establishments really appreciate a call in advance so that the chef can adequately prepare for a good vegan meal.
-With these things in mind, I visited the “one happy island” twice this year, and lo and behold, I present you with six great places that cater to vegans.
+With these things in mind, I visited the “one happy island” twice this year, and lo and behold, I present you with six great places that serve delicious vegan options.

 Six Places to Eat Vegan on Aruba in 2018